International Admissions Requirements Office of International Education

 Completion of at least one three-credit English course at an institution where the language of instruction is in English.
 ESL courses will not count toward meeting this requirement.

-In addition to the entrance requirements for other international students, international students who are currently enrolled at a U.S. educational institution must obtain permission (usually through a Transfer-Out Form) from their current educational institution to transfer their SEVIS record to ESF.
+In addition to the entrance requirements for other international students, international students who are currently enrolled at a U.S. educational institution must obtain permission (usually through a Transfer-In Form) from their current educational institution to transfer their SEVIS record to ESF.
 Students will also have to complete a SUNY-ESF SEVIS Transfer-In Form (F-1 Students / J-1) so that ESF is aware of when your current institution will release your SEVIS record to ESF so that a new I-20 or DS-2019 can be issued for the ESF program of study.
 Additional information about transferring your SEVIS record to ESF is available online.

 An I-20, required for the F-1 student visa application, will be issued once a student has: